MSharp813/IT1025/Lab3/readme.md

 ACM-W supports, celebrates, and advocates internationally for the full engagement of women in all aspects of the computing field, providing a wide range of programs and services to ACM members and working in the larger community to advance the contributions of technical women.

 IEEE's core purpose is to foster technological innovation and excellence for the benefit of humanity.

+# Conclusion

+In this unit we learned about software, visualization, python, and careers in the IT and programming field.